dimitarpg13/gymnasium-demo/docs/CartpoleEnvironment.md

 <img src="images/ASE_element.png" width="900">\
 Figure 3: The _ASE_ controller for the cart-pole system.

 According to $\left(1\right)$, actions are emitted even in the absence of nonzero input signals.
 The element's output is determined by chance, with a probability biased by the weighted sum of the input signals.
+If that sum is zero, the left and right control actions are equally probable.
+Assuming the decoder input shown on Figure 3, a positive weight $w_i$, for example, would make the decision right more probable than left when box $i$ is entered by the system state vector.
+The value of a weight, therefore, plays a role corresponding to the difference between the expected lifetimes for the left and right actions stored by a local demon in the boxes system.
+However, unlike the original deterministic "demon-in-a-box" algorithm, the Barto and Sutton's model is stochastic and the weight only determines the probability of an action rather than the action itself.
+The learning process updates the action probabilities.
+The learning process updates the action probabilities.
+Also note that an input vector need not be of te restricted form produced by the decoder in order for $(1)$ and the equations that follow to be meaningful.
+The weights $w_i, 1 \leq i \leq n$, change over discrete time as follows:

+$$w_{i}\left(t+1\right) = w_{i}\left(i\right) + {\alpha}r\left(t\right)e_{i}\left(t\right)    \quad (2)$$

 ### Using and Implementing Deep Q Network